Jailbreaking your friendly, garden-variety, bomb-carrying robot dog

 Robots as physical, multi-modal agents

 The next frontier in security-minded LLM research is thought to be the robustness analysis of LLM-based agents.
-Unlike the setting of chatbot jailbreaking, wherein the goal is to obtain a single piece of information, the potential harms of attacking agents has a much wider reach.
+Unlike the setting of chatbot jailbreaking, wherein the goal is to obtain a single piece of information, the potential harms of attacking agents have a much wider reach.
 This is because agents are often deployed in fields like software engineering to make multi-step decisions across platforms and data modalities.
 As such agents are often given the ability to execute arbitrary code, it's clear that these agents have the propensity to cause harm, not least because of the possibility of recently identified threats like scheming and subversion.

 Robots are a physical manifestation of LLM-based agents.
 As our experiments demonstrate, multiple data modalities (including, but not limited to, text and videos) contribute to robotic decision making.
 However, in contrast to web-based agents, robots can directly cause harm in the physical world.
 This physical element makes the need for rigorous safety testing and mitigation strategies more urgent, and necessitates new collaboration between the robotics and NLP communities.